DeadmanXXXII/Clickjacking/ClickjackLabAndroid.md

 bash
 Copy code
 wget -u https://github.dev/DeadmanXXXII/attack/blame/main/clickjackingselfhost.html -O index.html
-Ensure the href or src attributes point to http://0.0.0.0:8000/ or update them accordingly.
-If needed, use nano or vim to edit index.html.
+Ensure that href or src attributes point to http://0.0.0.0:8000/ or adjust them as needed.
+If required, use nano or vim to edit index.html.

 Verify Python Version: